Elgin, New Brunswick: Economy

 Elgin is the founding and headquarter site of Canadian Syrup Inc. (Steeves Maples), a maple syrup producing company established in 1869 which exports products internationally through distributor relationships.
 Elgin has also been utilized in mining operations, with certain areas having been involved in copper mining, and briefly after World War II, manganese mining took place in the region.

-Elgin currently has one general store, located at the central part of the village.
+Elgin's last general store was located at the central part of the village.
 Built in 1948 and opening the following year, it was previously known as the Elgin County Market until it closed in August 2016.
 In 2020, it reopened under new ownership as the Elgin Country Kitchen and General Store, a combined general store and restaurant.
+It closed in 2025.